json-api/json-api/format/index.md

 A server **MAY** choose to support requests to return only specific fields for documents.

-A server **MAY** support requests that specify fields for the primary document type with a `fields` parameter.
+An endpoint **MAY** support requests that specify fields for the primary document type with a `fields` parameter.

 ```text
 GET /people?fields=id,name,age
 ```

-A server **MAY** support requests that specify fields for other document types with a `fields[DOCUMENT_TYPE]` parameter.
+An endpoint **MAY** support requests that specify fields for any document type with a `fields[DOCUMENT_TYPE]` parameter.

 ```text